Localized spherical deconvolution: Needlet algorithm: Thresholding the needlet coefficients

 Notice that from the needlet construction (see the previous section) it follows that the sum above is finite.
 More precisely, $\psi_{j\eta}^{lm} \not= 0$ only for $2^{j-1}<l<2^{j+1}$.

 Let us consider the following estimate of $f$:

 where $t$ is a thresholding operator defined by

-Here $\kappa$ is a tuning parameter of the method which will be properly selected later on. $M$ is such that $\|f\|_\infty\le M$.
-Notice that the thresholding depends on the resolution level $j$ through the constant $\sigma_j$ which will also be specified later on, and the same with regard to the upper level of details $J$.
+Here $\kappa$ is a tuning parameter of the method which will be properly selected later on. $A$ is chosen such that $\|f_Z\|_\infty\le A$.
+The choice of these parameters will be discussed later.
+Notice that the thresholding depends on the resolution level $j$ through the constant $\sigma_j$.
+As usual in inverse problems, the upper level of details $J$ will be chosen depending of the degree of ill-posedness.
+It is precisely defined in Theorem \ref{upperbound}.